jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 Two identical aliases can not be added to one mailbox.

 .. note::
    Two different mailboxes in the system can have same alias.
 If you need to ensure that you're alias is unique systewide, you can use qualified alias.
 Qualified aliases use a prefix with semicolon in the end e.g. TIN:youralias.
 If such prefix is used, same alias with same prefix can not be created in the system after initial one is created.
-For such aliases only letters, numbers and dash is allowed.
+For such aliases only letters, numbers and dash are allowed.
 Please note that not any prefix can be used - please contact your administrator for information on what unique prefix groups are used on your instance of application.

 To add alias(es) to the mailbox: